Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Related reviews

 \subsection{Group 2: Sensors and IoT in the health domain}

 This group considers the use of sensors and IoT in the health domain.
 Islam et al. \cite{islam_internet_2015} and Yin et al. \cite{yin_internet_2016} conduct general surveys on IoT for healthcare, covering a broad range of considerations on the topic including networks, communication standards and protocols, and cybersecurity.
 The review by Qi et al. \cite{qi_advanced_2017} focuses on the use of IoT in personalised healthcare systems, including sensor devices and data processing techniques.
 Philip et al. \cite{philip_internet_2021} explore advances in the field such as cloud computing, while Albahri et al. \cite{albahri_real-time_2018} focus on health monitoring systems for telemedicine applications, highlighting techniques that support the connection of hospital services to remote patients.
-There have also been reviews specifically focusing on the state of the art in wearable sensors for health monitoring, such as those by Cusack et al. \cite{cusack_reviewsmart_2024}, Dias and Cunha \cite{dias_wearable_2018}, and Majumder et al. \cite{majumder_wearable_2017}.
+There have also been reviews specifically focusing on the state of the art in wearable sensors for health monitoring, such as those by Babu et al. \cite{babu_wearable_2024}, Cusack et al. \cite{cusack_reviewsmart_2024}, Dias and Cunha \cite{dias_wearable_2018}, and Majumder et al. \cite{majumder_wearable_2017}.
 Kim et al. \cite{kim_wearable_2019} hone in on biosensors that detect biofluids, such as sweat and tears, while Baig et al. \cite{baig_systematic_2017} highlight the potential of remote monitoring systems for clinical adoption.
-Punj and Kumar \cite{punj_technological_2019}, Banaee et al. \cite{banaee_data_2013}, and Andreu-Perez et al. \cite{andreu-perez_wearable_2015} explore advances in wearable sensor data collection, mining, and processing, and Dang et al. \cite{dang_human-centred_2023} focus on statistical analysis and machine learning \textcolor{black}{(ML)} as modelling tools.
-While these reviews provide useful analyses on the role of sensors and IoT in health monitoring, they either do not mention Semantic Web technologies or do so briefly without an in-depth analysis of their role in health monitoring.
+Punj and Kumar \cite{punj_technological_2019}, Banaee et al. \cite{banaee_data_2013}, and Andreu-Perez et al. \cite{andreu-perez_wearable_2015} explore advances in wearable sensor data collection, mining, and processing, and Dang et al. \cite{dang_human-centred_2023} focus on statistical analysis and machine learning (ML) as modelling tools.
+Bollineni et al. \cite{bollineni_iot_2025} adopt a forward-looking perspective in their review, highlighting both emerging technologies and future prospects for health-IoT architectures.
+While these reviews provide useful analyses on the role of sensors and IoT in health monitoring, ten of them do not mention Semantic Web technologies, while the remaining six do so briefly without an in-depth analysis of their role in health monitoring.